UOM-EEE-EEEN11202/notes-part2/docs/chapters/week2/lab_b_stage_2.rst

               print("Unexpected component.
 Was expecting only resistors or capacitors") print(f"{resistors} resistors and {capacitors} capacitors are in the BOM.")

-   It combines a :python:`for` loop with an :python:`if` statement to count the number of resistors and capacitors in the BOM.
+   This code combines a :python:`for` loop with an :python:`if` statement to count the number of resistors and capacitors in the BOM.
 Make sure you understand how this works before you move on.
+Note the different levels of indentation to show which code belongs to which part of the structure.

-The syntax in :python:`print(f"{resistors} resistors and {capacitors} capacitors are in the BOM.")` is new.
-It is known as an *f-string*.
+   The syntax in :python:`print(f"{resistors} resistors and {capacitors} capacitors are in the BOM.")` is known as an *f-string*.
 Notice that the string starts :python:`f"`.
 In an f-string, items in curly brackets :python:`{}` are replaced with their values.
 So with :python:`{resistors}` the value of the variable :python:`resistors` is displayed rather than the word resistors.

 Electronic engineering problems